wordswords/dotfiles/README.md

 It will install my VIM9 development environment and anything else I use in my work.
 It includes:

-* Install my heavily customised version of VIM9 with coc.vim and other plugins
+* Install my heavily customised version of VIM9 with plugins
 * Install latest version of Oh-my-ZSH and set your default shell to ZSH
 * Install Joplin the command-line open source Evernote replacement, and secure it with encryption, and download all my notes (presuming you are me).